By Martina; Photos by Mirna Borrego

 For ten thousand years the ancestors of the Kumiai people have lived in Baja California, extending into southern California to the Salton Sea.
 They lived in right relationship with the land as they were hunter/gathers and moved seasonally for food and wild game.
 They built only small stick huts and then burned them when they left, leaving behind no foot print.
 They did not rule over nature.
 The ancestors learned all the qualities of the native plants and secrets of life which they passed this on in an oral tradition.
 The young ones who were taught would one day become the “Keepers of Life.”
 Their stories passed on what they knew, where they came from, and where they were going.
 Their stories reminded them of their responsibilities and a way of life.

 Julián was not the first.
 Kumiai San Antonio Necua village was established 2000 years ago.
 Julián founded his home here.
 As time passed, he became known for his “big medicine.”
 He called people together near a little oak tree, he called, “The Meeting Tree.”
 These counsels were very important for all tribal matters to be worked out in peaceful ways.
-Julián began to teach Agustín how to sustain life and to know the deep spirit in nature itself.
-As the family grew a baby girl was born to one of Agustín’s younger brothers.
+Julián began to teach his sons how to sustain life and to know the deep spirit in nature itself.
+As the family grew, a baby girl was born to one of Agustín’s younger brothers, Jorge, whose son had a baby girl named Carmen, the great granddaughter of Julian.
 She was named Carmen.
-She was a curious little one and loved her grandfather, Julián, so much.
-When Carmen was 5-year-old Julián saw she was ready to learn the native ways.
+She was a curious little one and loved her grandfather, Jorge, so much.
+When Carmen was 5-years-old, Jorge the elder saw she was ready to learn the Native ways.

 Today, I travel out to Necua to meet Carmen Dominguez, the granddaughter of Julián, and Mirna Borrego my friend and translator for this story.
 It is a hot September day.
 All the vegetation is dry and dusty and the grapevines are dropping their brown leaves.
 Just beyond Doña Lupe’s vineyard is a new concrete road to the village.
 The women met me and we walked through the community center established in 1970 for visitors and tribal meetings.
 There is a restaurant with a lovely shaded patio, a museum and small gallery.
 In the gallery you will see the finest handwoven needle baskets which bring income from enthusiastic collectors.
 Carmen suggested we sit in the deep shade of massive tree out of the sun.
 I gazed dumbfounded at the size of this magnificent oak.
 Suddenly overwhelmed I took a step into the deep shade.
 Carmen watched and told me that I was entering the shade of Julián’s 200-year-old “Meeting Tree.”
 This living tree had witnessed the history of Necua’s people.
 There was a palatable shift in energy as if the very leaves held the songs of the old ones.